bmaltais/kohya_ss/README.md

 1. Unzip the downloaded file and place the `cudnn_windows` folder in the root directory of the `kohya_ss` repository.

-2. Run .\setup.bat and select the option to install cudann.
+2. Run .\setup.bat and select the option to install cudnn.

 ### Linux and macOS